-Colleges, Programs, and Degrees: Mills offers a variety of majors and minors, plus pre-professional programs in Pre-nursing and Medicine/Health Science.
-A variety of unique accelerated degree programs enable students to earn a bachelor’s and a master’s degree with just one extra year of study.
-Students can also enroll in courses at 13 neighboring institutions, including UC Berkeley, through our cross-registration program.
+Colleges, Programs, and Degrees: Mills offers more than 30 undergraduate majors and minors, pre-professional programs in Pre-law and Medicine/Health Sciences, and partner programs in Engineering and Pre-nursing.
+Mills offers 10 accelerated degree programs, enabling students to earn a bachelor’s and master’s degree with just one extra year of study.
+Students can also enroll in courses at 13 neighboring institutions—including the University of California, Berkeley—through our cross-registration program.

-Geographic diversity: Students come to Mills from nine countries, and 42 US states are represented on our campus.
+Geographic diversity: Students come to Mills from 17 countries and 40 states.

 Application deadlines and fees:

 • Early Action: November 15